Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Methodology

 \subsection{Background}

-Reinforcement Learning follows the principle of behaviourist psychology and learns similar to a child who learns to perform a new task.
-There are two main components in an RL problem: the Environment and the Agent.
-The agent performs actions on an environment, and the environment returns a reward regarding the action performed along with the next state of the environment.
-Figure \ref{fig:rl_architecture_model_recipe} shows the concise architecture of general RL methodology.
+Reinforcement Learning is a machine learning paradigm that draws inspiration from behaviourist psychology and mimics the learning process of a child acquiring new skills.
+An RL problem typically comprises two fundamental components, namely the Environment and the Agent.
+In this context, the Agent interacts with the Environment by performing actions, and the Environment responds by providing a reward that corresponds to the action taken along with the updated state of the Environment.
+Figure \ref{fig:rl_architecture_model_recipe} depicts the general architecture of the RL methodology in a concise manner.

-A Markov Decision Process can interpret an RL problem, which has the parameters state space $S$, action space $A$, and reward $R$.
-A state $s \in S$ is the representation of the current environment, action $a \in A$ is a single task that can be performed on the environment, and reward $r \in R$ is the feedback value returned from the environment after executing the task $a$ for the state $s$.
-RL agent learns a policy $\pi(a,s)$ that represents a probability of taking action $a$ for a specific state $s$.
-The Q-value or quality value represents the expected reward when action $a$ is performed on an environment with state $s$.
-The optimum Q-value $Q^*(a,s)$ can be written as in Equation~\ref{eq:bellmans_state_action_value_function};
+A Markov Decision Process (MDP) is a formal framework that can be used to model an RL problem, which comprises of state space $S$, action space $A$, and reward $R$.
+A state $s \in S$ represents the current state of the environment, action $a \in A$ is a single task that can be performed on the environment, and reward $r \in R$ is the feedback value returned from the environment after executing the task $a$ for the state $s$.
+The RL agent learns a policy $\pi(s,a)$ that represents the probability of selecting action $a$ for a given state $s$.
+The Q-value, also known as the quality value, represents the expected reward when action $a$ is performed on an environment with state $s$.
+The discount factor $\gamma$ is used to weigh the immediate reward against the expected long-term reward.
+The optimum Q-value $Q^*(s,a)$ can be written as in Equation~\ref{eq:bellmans_state_action_value_function};

 Q-values are estimated using Q-tables in q-learning, while a deep neural network called Deep Q Network (DQN) is used to estimate the Q values in deep q-learning.
-The loss function in Equation~\ref{eq:loss_function} is used to calculate the loss and $Q_{target}$ can be as of Equation~\ref{eq:q_target}.
+The loss function in Equation~\ref{eq:loss_function} is used to calculate the loss and $Q_{target}$ can be calculated using Equation~\ref{eq:q_target}.